ronaldo-avalos/ZoomImageView/README.md

   <img width="360" height="439" src="/assets/icon.png" alt="ZoomImageView Logo">
   <h1><b>ZoomImageView</b></h1>
   <p>
-ZoomableImageViewPackage is a SwiftUI component that provides an image view with zoom and pan functionality.
+ZoomImageViewPackage is a SwiftUI component that provides an image view with zoom and pan functionality.
 It's built using UIScrollView and UIImageView as a UIViewRepresentable, allowing for easy integration into SwiftUI applications.
     <br>
     <i>Compatible with iOS 14.0 and later</i>
   </p>